angjelov-code/MMML-Project/README.md

 ## Training

 The model was trained and validated, 80/20 split, using the entire [CelebA dataset](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html), specifically the *Align&Cropped Images*.
-The training was done in 35 epochs with a batch sizes of 128 and a learning rate of 1e-3.
+The training was done in 35 epochs with a batch size of 128 and a learning rate of 1e-3.

 ## The Results